Skip to content

 Overdose: approx. 35 percent of the calorie intake1,2

-Deficiency symptoms: including vitamin deficiency and consequently disorders of skin, hair, growth, fertility, etc.
+Deficiency symptoms: among others, vitamin deficiency and consequently disorders of skin, hair, growth, fertility, etc.

-Food: Cold-pressed vegetable oils, nuts and nut butters
+Food: cold pressed vegetable oils, nuts and nut mushrooms

 Basics about fats

-Fat respectively Lipids are unfortunately still far too often labeled as harmful or fattening.
+Fat respectively Lipids are unfortunately still far too often described as harmful or fattening.
 Yet they have many important and vital functions in the body.
-That is why it is so important, High quality greases into the diet and reduce low-quality fats.
+It is therefore also so important, High quality greases in the diet and reduce low-quality fats.
 But which fats are beneficial to health and which are not?3

 A distinction is made between saturated and unsaturated fats.
-Whether it is saturated or unsaturated depends on the respective number of double bonds.
+Whether it is saturated or unsaturated is related to the respective number of double bonds.

 Saturated lipids, such as palm oil or many animal fats, do not have a double bond and have a negative effect on blood lipid levels.
-Monounsaturated fats, such as olive or rapeseed oil, have a double bond and are more beneficial to health.
-Polyunsaturated lipids contain more than one double bond and are considered essential, meaning they must be consumed in the diet.
-Examples of this are Omega-3 and omega-6 fatty acids.
+Monounsaturated fats, for example olive or rapeseed oil, have a double bond and tend to be beneficial to health.
+Polyunsaturated lipids contain more than one double bond and are considered essential, meaning they must be consumed through the diet.
+Examples are Omega-3 and omega-6 fatty acids.

-Notice: As unsaturated fatty acids oxidize more easily, you should use them up more quickly or buy them in smaller containers.
+Notice: Since unsaturated fatty acids oxidize more easily, you should use them up more quickly or buy them in smaller containers.

-There are also long, medium and short-chain fatty acids, as well as saturated and monounsaturated or polyunsaturated fatty acids and trans fatty acids.
-It's quite difficult to get your head around this.
-Whether a fatty acid is short-, medium- or long-chain depends on the number of carbon atoms it contains.
+Furthermore, there are long-chain, medium-chain and short-chain fatty acids, as well as saturated and mono- or polyunsaturated fatty acids and also trans fatty acids.
+It is quite difficult to see through all this.
+Whether a fatty acid is short-, medium- or long-chain depends on its number of carbon atoms.

-The long chain fats are quickly stored in fat deposits if you consume more of them than you need.
-This is why a needs-based intake makes sense.
+The long chain fats are quickly stored in fat depots if you take in more of them than you need.
+That's why it makes sense to take in as much as you need.
 Which brings us to the next question: how much fat do we actually need?

 How much fat is useful?